dipu-bd/uva-problem-category/README.md

 # uva-problem-category
-This project is a subpart of [UVA-Arena](https://github.com/dipu-bd/UVA-Arena).
-It contains category data that is used by the main project.
+*This project is a subpart of [UVA-Arena](https://github.com/dipu-bd/UVA-Arena).
+It contains category data that is used by the main project.*

+Category of a problem is the algorithm or strategy to follow to solve the problem. e.g. "100 - 3n + 1 problem" can be categoried as "Ad Hoc problem".
+"280 - Vertex" is "Graph Traversal".
+Visit http://uhunt.felix-halim.net/ to get more example.

 ## To Contributors
-You can easily contribute to this project to make a rich library of category.
-First you have to know the **Data Format** used in category files.
-Then use the editor to create new category files or to edit an existing file.
+Help us to make a rich library of category files.
+You can create a new Category file or edit an existing category file easily with the [Editor App](https://github.com/dipu-bd/uva-problem-category/tree/master/editor/app).
+The editor app will run on windows platform only.

+Developers of other platform can view or edit raw Category files by themselves.
+To do this please take a look at the file format in the following section.
+Also if anyone developed their own app please share.

-## Folder structure
+## Folder structure and file format
 The category data will be stored separately in **data/** folder.
 Index of all data can be access directly from this url-

 	https://raw.githubusercontent.com/dipu-bd/uva-problem-category/master/data/INDEX

-In data format in INDEX file is as following:
+The data format in INDEX file is as following:

 	[
-		{ "file" = "cpbook1.cat", "ver" = 0 },
+		{ "file": "cpbook1.cat", "ver": 0 },
-		{ "file" = "cpbook2.cat", "ver" = 0 },
+		{ "file": "cpbook2.cat", "ver": 0 },
-		{ "file" = "cpbook3.cat", "ver" = 0 },
+		{ "file": "cpbook3.cat", "ver": 0 },
-		{ "file" = "test.cat", "ver" = 0 }
+		...
 	]

 Here `"ver"` means version.
 Version increases if there is any changes to the file content.